-However, there are some factors that you should consider when determining how much your personal injury claim is worth.
+However, there are some factors that you could and should consider when determining how much your personal injury claim is worth.

 - Lost Wages.
 If you missed work due to your injuries, the total amount should be included in your settlement.
 In addition, you need to consult your physician to help determine if and to what extent your injuries will impact your ability to perform your job in the future.
 If you will be unable to work, you must calculate your yearly wages multiplied by the number of years left until your retirement (or whenever you planned to stop working a public job).